Named after the famous explorer, Columbus, the capital and largest city of Ohio, is a great place for discovery.

 Whether or not you find something to take home with you, you’ll definitely have an incredible experience to talk about.

-The Columbus Architectural Salvage is opened from Tuesday to Saturday from 9 a.m. to 5 p.m.
+The Columbus Architectural Salvage is opened from Monday to Friday from 9 a.m. to 5 p.m by appointment only.

 Address: 1580 Clara St, Columbus, OH 43211, USA

 Have more time?
 Why not check out some of the best things to do in Sandusky, Ohio?

 21. The Candle Lab

 The Candle Lab is one of the most fun places to check out in Columbus, Ohio.